-Please note that the Program Schedule may be subject to change.
+Please note that the Programme Schedule may be subject to change.

 *an exclusive forum for current CEOs (Directors, Presidents, and/or the most senior leader) of a Science Centre/Museum, as well as CEOs of regional/national/international science centre/museum network organisations.

 Speakers’ information will be updated as the speakers are officially confirmed.
-Please note that the contents of the program may be subject to change.
+Please note that the contents of the programme may be subject to change.